Martha Stewart, 79, Appears Ageless In New Slideshow Of Instagram Photos

 The lifestyle doyenne looked gorgeous as she posed in between two of her black horses on the grounds of her property.
 She stood out in a white outfit with a yellow version of the garment atop it.
 This was paired with knee-height black riding boots.
 Her bright smile as she stood between her beloved animals drew her 1 million followers into this photo and others she shared.
 They liked the pics over 20,000 times and counting thus far.

-In the final photo, Martha posed outside of a wooden fence on her property.
-She appeared ready for Fall in an orange topper over a white shirt and jeans.
+In the final photo, Martha posed outside a wooden fence on her property.
+She appeared ready for fall in an orange topper over a white shirt and jeans.

 Fans flipped out over the images.